flodecentralizedchat-source/P-Project/k8s/README.md

 - For production, point `DATABASE_URL` at managed MySQL.
 Redis/Mongo are not deployed here.
 - Bridge relayer requires chain RPCs and keys in `p-project-bridge-secrets` to enable Ethereum support.
 -- Replace `your-ghcr-namespace` in images with your GitHub user/org (matches GHCR pushes from the workflow).
+-- All resources are namespaced under `p-project` via kustomization.
+Use `-n p-project` when querying.